 He was in a lot of pain those last few years from an autoimmune disease.
 A lot of pain.
 It was heartbreaking and I always felt so helpless on his worst days.
 But no matter how bad the day was, he always found some time to pick himself up and laugh.
 To find some joy.
 To shout profanities in a boisterous and humorous way that told life that his pain wasn’t going to keep him down.
 And it never did.
 I try to remember that as often as I can.
 I try to find that spirit in myself.

-One of the million things that I used to love that Steven did was his native rituals.
+One of the million things that I used to love that Steven did was his Native rituals.
 He worked with a lot of shamans in his life.
-It started as a way to incorporate shamanic rituals into performance as he always saw shamans as the first performers.
+It started as a way to incorporate shamanic rituals into performance as he always saw Shaman as the first performers.
 It then led to a life of spiritual awakening for him and the last shaman he worked with, Walking Night Bear, became like family to him and his children.

 Every change of the season, he would bring out his drum, his sweet grass and a few other things to perform a native ritual in honor of the solstice.
 I loved that so much.
 The video below captures some of that.

 His voice and drumming would emanate this beautiful energy that felt amazing.
 I soaked up as much as I could, every time.
 I miss that, among a million other things.